conficient/BlazorDynamicList/README.md

         <DynamicComponent Product=@product />
     }
 ```
+This dynamic component selects and binds the correct component for each product.
+Also notice it uses the correct `<Component1b>` if the `HasFlange` property is set.

 The code for this class is in the root of the Blazor client (although really it
 should be in the BaseClasses library).
 This is a manually coded Razor Component
 that determines which component to use by calling the `GetComponentType()` method.